FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 8: Create conference**

-As a conference staff, I want to be able to create a conference, set its active dates, photo and insert the interests list.
+As a conference staff, I want to be able to create a conference, set its active dates, photo and insert the topics list, so that the conference becomes available to be joined by users.

 _User interface mockups_